andrebradshaw/Highlight-LinkedIn/README.md

 How to install:

 Do you use bookmark buttons?

 +Yes:
 1) Great!
 Just copy everything listed in the highlight_bookmark.txt file and past that into the URL form-field of a new bookmark.

--No: Sad to hear that.
+-No: I am sad to hear that.
 You should use Bookmark buttons.
 1) Copy everything listed in the highlight_bookmark.txt to your clipboard
 2) Open Chrome.
 3) Enable the bookmark bar by pressing CTRL+Shift+B (Windows) OR CMD+Shift+B (Mac).